Asymptotics for aggregated interdependent multivariate subexponential claims with general investment returns: Preliminaries

-To introduce the multivariate distribution classes, we need, at first, the univariate ones.
-In what follows, we assume that for a univariate distribution $G$ supported on $\bbr_+$, it holds that $\bG(x)>0$ for any $x \in \bbr$.
+To introduce the multivariate distribution classes, we need at first the one-dimensional ones.
+In what follows in this subsection, we assume that for a univariate distribution $G$ supported on $\bbr_+$, it holds that $\bG(x)>0$ for any $x \ge 0$.

 One of the largest heavy-tailed distribution classes is the class $\mathcal{L}$, of long-tailed distributions.
-It is said that $G \in \mathcal{L}$, if for any (or equivalently, for some) $y>0$ it holds that
+It is said that $G \in \mathcal{L}$, if for any (or, equivalently, for some) $y>0$ it holds that

 One of the most famous subclasses of $\mathcal{L}$ is the subexponential distribution class, symbolically $\mathcal{S}$.
-It is said that $ G\in\mathcal{S}$, if for any (or equivalently, for some) integer $n\geq 2$ it holds that
+It is said that $ G\in\mathcal{S}$, if for any (or, equivalently, for some) integer $n\geq 2$ it holds that